Main types of fans|Classification by material, use, place of origin, size, and correct usage

 Horse

 The horse, a powerful runner, has long been closely associated with human life.
-Many objects, including men's kimonos and swords, are decorated with horse patterns.
-One of the most celebratory patterns is the one depicting nine horses running.
+Many objects, including boys' kimonos and swords, are decorated with horse motifs.
+One of the most celebratory patterns is one that depicts nine horses running.
 The character for "horse nine running" (= "go well") is used as an auspicious pattern to bring luck in such matters as victory.
-The pattern of a horse facing left is also considered an auspicious pattern because the word "horse" is read upside down (=mau), which is a pun on the word "dance" (=mai), which is danced in celebration.
+The pattern of a horse facing left is also considered an auspicious pattern because the word "horse" is read upside down (=mau), which is a pun on the word "dance" (=mai), which is danced at festive occasions.
 [15]

 Bamboo is an evergreen plant that is abundant in Japan.
 It often appears in Japanese folktales, including "Taketori Monogatari" (The Tale of the Bamboo-Cutter).
 It has long been considered a good-luck charm due to its year-round green color and the legend that the legendary Chinese bird, the phoenix, eats its fruit.
 Such bamboo patterns are associated with meanings such as "longevity" and "immortality.
 It is also used in combination with other plants as a pattern of congratulations, as in the case of "pine, bamboo, and plum.
 [16]